shakfu/chuck-max/README.md

 It currently has one external (`chuck~`) with the following features and limitations:

-- Generate and process audio via an embedded chuck engine by running chuck files with `global` parameters adjusted and controlled in realtime via Max messages.
+- Generate and process audio via an embedded chuck engine by running chuck files with `global` parameters controlled and adjusted in realtime by Max messages.

-- Layer sounds by running multiple chuck files concurrently.
+- Layer sounds from a single instance by running multiple chuck files concurrently.

-- Add and remove audio and audio processes on the fly via max messages.
+- Add and remove audio and audio processes on the fly via Max messages.

 - Includes most of the [standard ccrma chugins](https://github.com/ccrma/chugins) except for the following: